luisarodriguees/luisarodriguees/README.md

 - 👋 wie geht's?
-- 👀 contact me on linkedin: @luisaorodrigues
+- :nerd_face: industrial engineer
-- 📫 e-mail me! rodriguesoluisa@gmail :)
+- 📫 e-mail me rodriguesoluisa@gmail | linkedin @luisaorodrigues
+-

 Currently responsable for developing, deploying and data science solutions maintainance regarding information structuring using AWS for data manipulation and machine learning algorithms, aiming to ensure the availability of information with the necessary quality and timeliness for the full flow of business.
 Also responsible for keeping up with cloud computing best practices, and for knowledge maintenance, through applications pipelines documents.